mahesh-panchal/NBIS_project_template/docs/HowToWork.md

 * To understand what a Nextflow construct does, make an example test like in [Nextflow Patterns](http://nextflow-io.github.io/patterns/index.html).
 Nextflow also has a (GUI) console mode to test syntax (`nextflow console`).
 * Nextflow processes are kept as modular as possible, often limiting them to a single tool.
 * Try to use existing containers when possible.
-When a container must be created, I use Docker to make a local image, test, and then push it to Github packages.
+When a container must be created, I use Docker to make a local image, test, and then push it to Github packages to keep it private to the project.

-## How to use the template repository
+## How to use the Template repository

-1. Create a **private** repository using this as a template, following a naming scheme.
+1. Create a **private** Project repository using this as a template, following a naming scheme.

   ```
   SMS-<id>-<short_description>